K-Dharshini/AOA-Java-M13/EX NO 3A -N Queens -Back tracking.md

-# EX 3A N Queens Problem - Backtracking Approach.
+# EX 3A N Queens Problem - Backtracking
 ## Date:
 ## Aim:
 To Write a Java program for N queens using backtracking approach.
 You are given an integer N. For a given N x N chessboard, find a way to place 'N' queens such that no queen can attack any other queen on the chessboard.
 A queen can be attacked when it lies in the same row, column, or the same diagonal as any of the other queens.
 You have to print one such configuration.